 Application Process for Current Stanford Graduate Students

 To ensure that your application to the MPP or MA in Public Policy is completed correctly, it is important that you thoroughly review the information below.
-To be considered for matriculation beginning in the Autumn Quarter 2022, all application materials must be submitted no later than January 27, 2022.
+To be considered for matriculation beginning in the Autumn Quarter 2023, all application materials must be submitted no later than February 2, 2023.
+Please send all materials to firstname.lastname@example.org.
+Letters of recommendation should be sent to the same address.

 Cost of Application: If admitted, students will pay a $125 fee when submitting a Graduate Authorization Petition via Axess.